CyrusNajmabadi/lang-design/CollectionLiterals.md

         Without complex lookahead, it would be impossible to tell without consuming the entirety of the literal.

-        Note: this is a problem even without a *natural type* because target-typing applies through `conditional_expressions`.
+        Note: this is a problem even without a *natural type* because target typing applies through `conditional_expressions`.

         As with the others, we could require parentheses to disambiguate.
 In other words, presume the `null_conditional_operation` interpretation unless written like so: `x ? ([1, 2, 3]) :`.
 However, that seems rather unfortunate.
 This sort of code does not seem unreasonable to write and will likely trip people up.